 The Partnership pays a corporate services fee to Intertrust Management Limited in connection with its provision of corporate management services to Addison Social Housing Limited and Intertrust Offshore Limited in connection with its provision of corporate management services to Addison Social Housing Holdings Limited, which includes the provision of Directors to these entities.
-This amounted to an expense in the Statement of comprehensive income of £11,000 (2019: £14,000) and £13,000 (2019: £10,000) respectively for the year ended 31 December 2020.
-Of this £7,000 (2019: £9,000) relates to the provision of Directors.
+This amounted to an expense in the Statement of comprehensive income of £18,000 (2020: £11,000) and £20,000 (2020: £13,000) respectively for the year ended 31 December 2020.
+Of this £7,000 (2020: £7,000) relates to the provision of Members.

 The Partnership is required to pay cash and administration servicing fees to BoS in connection with its provision of services defined under the Covered Bonds agreements.
-This amounted to an expense in the Statement of comprehensive income of £251,000 (2019: £364,000) for the year ended 31 December 2020.